bp100a/RpiPG/README.rst

 .. _Photogrammetry: https://www.thingiverse.com/thing:2944570

 Just a note.
 This is a work in progress.
 What you see is a moving target both in terms of software and hardware.
 The 3D printed rig is unstable, I'm working on ways to improve it's rigidity.
-The software is an MVP, it works but there's no unit tests and it needs major refactoring.
+The software is an MVP, it works but there're no unit tests and it needs major refactoring.
 But it works, which is way better than a beautiful design that doesn't.

 How it works